 PHP is easy to learn as a programming language, and hundreds of built-in functions and hundreds more available via add-ons make PHP an extensive language.
-Beginner programmers who are just getting started in web development frequently consider PHP to be the best language to learn.
+Beginner programmers who are just starting in web development frequently consider PHP the best language to learn.

-PHP is open-source and free to use, so the cost of development and deployment is much cheaper compared to closed source code technology charging hefty license fees.
+PHP is open-source and free to use, so the cost of development and deployment is much cheaper than closed-source code technology, which charges hefty license fees.
 It is maintained by a global community of developers who make the source code available for free download and use.

 PHP is an extensible programing language.
 You can write addons in C language to enhance the PHP functionalities, and tons of libraries are readily available to extend the functionalities.

-The vast active PHP community of developers is available all around to help you out.
+The vast active PHP community of developers is available to help you.
 A plethora of documentation is present over the internet and is freely available.
 Large Community: Because PHP is backed by a global community, obtaining help or documentation for PHP on the internet is relatively simple.

 PHP supports a wide range of databases, including MySql.